makerdao/endgame-docs/README.md

 # Maker Endgame Documentation

-{% hint style="info" %}
+{% hint style="warning" %}
 This documentation describes planned functionality and processes that MakerDAO has not yet implemented.
-{% endhint %}

-{% hint style="warning" %}
-The Endgame plan is currently in a dynamic and evolving state.
-Be aware that parts of this documentation may be out of date or incorrect.
+Be aware that parts of this documentation may be inaccurate or out of date.
 {% endhint %}

 ## More MakerDAO Documentation